 This way, the currency fluctuations will not affect the NRI from meeting his retirement goals and other goals.

-You must have flexible investment plans to suit your retirement requirements.
-There is a huge array of investment options in the market and the challenge is to choose wisely for what works best for you.
+You must have flexible retirement investment plans to suit your retirement requirements.
+There is a huge array of investment options in the market like NRI Pension Plans and the challenge is to choose wisely for what works best for you as an NRI.

-Do remember that NRE accounts work better for remittances and investment planning.
-Also it is better to decide in advance about ‘do you need to repatriate the redemption proceeds or not?’.
+Do remember that for an NRI, the NRE accounts work better for remittances and investment planning in foreign currency.
+Also, it is better to decide in advance about ‘do you need to repatriate the redemption proceeds or not?’.

-Always aggregate your investments over a broad range of investments in such a way that the returns are spread over a period of time and does not result in lean patches, as critical moments like illnesses, eventualities, marriage and birth of grand children often come unannounced.
+Always aggregate your investments over a broad range of investments in such a way that the returns are spread over a period of time and do not result in lean patches, as critical moments like illnesses, eventualities, marriage, and birth of grand children often come unannounced.

 It is advisable to consult a professional financial planner before making the decision since a piece of advice from the expert would always be valuable and can make a solid difference.
-As an NRI you need to choose a financial advisor who has got an online presence.
-You should be able to talk to him through video chat.
-The financial advisor should be in a position to advice you through exchange of emails, calls or video-calls whenever you need.
+As an NRI you need to choose a financial advisor who has got an online presence and flexibile ways to contact.
+The financial advisor should be in a position to advise you through exchange of emails, calls or video-calls whenever you need.

 Never make an investment without comprehending its pros and cons.
-There could be a plan that works in a different way in a foreign country, and works completely different when chosen in India.
+There could be a plan that works in a specific way in a foreign country, and works completely different when chosen in India.
 Such are common retirement planning mistakes but can make a potential change to your finances and needs to be certainly avoided.

-Your freedom and retired life tomorrow can be made now using the right investments.
+Your retirement life & financial freedom of tomorrow depends on the investments decisions you are making now.
 So, move ahead towards the future backed by the right plan!

-If you are looking for professional assistance in creating a strong, sound retirement plan, then you can take advantage of our
+If you are looking for professional assistance in creating a strong, & sound Retirement Plan, then you can make use of our